 Retention limits enforce forgetting

-Implementation Architecture: Building the Detection Agent
+Implementation Architecture: How the Detection Agent Actually Lays Out

 Signal Detection Agent Project Structure